katereese/Videodrome/README.md

 Videodrone is ready to help you find your next favorite movie!

 ###Features
-* Log-in/logout and sign-up for a new account
+* Log in/log out and sign up for a new account
 * As logged out user:
     * perform movie searches with view of details and website ratings
 * As logged in user: